Specialties - Bone & Joint Pain Specialists

 Asian Middle Aged Man Suffer From Painful In Waist,backache In Lumbar Region,sciatica Nerve Pain Affecting The Lower Back Through Hips To Leg,degenerative Disease Of Spine,compression Of Spinal Nerve

 The hip is the largest ball-and-socket joint in the body.
 The acetabulum (pelvic bone) functions as the socket cupping the upper end of the femur bone, the ball.
 The hip joints connect the lower body to the upper body, support the body’s weight, and assist balance and posture.
 Hips are critical to our ability to stand, walk, or run.
 A variety of problems can develop in these joints, including inflammation, fractures, arthritis, muscle strains, and sometimes cancer.
 Common concerns include pain with certain movements, clicking and popping, groin pain, pain that moves into the thighs, and difficulty bending.
-When a disease or injury disrupts the normal function of the ball and socket joints, it may result in pain and/or limited movement.
-Whether you’re just starting to notice change in your hip’s functionality, are struggling with hip pain, or have undergone an unsuccessful hip surgery, AOSM has you covered.
+When a joint disease or injury disrupts the normal function of the ball and socket joints, it may result in pain and/or limited movement that requires orthopedic treatment or sports medicine evaluation..
+Whether you’re just starting to notice a change in your hip’s functionality, are struggling with hip pain, or have undergone an unsuccessful hip surgery, AOSMLV has you covered.

 Common Conditions